michael-milette/moodle-theme_training/README.md

 ## Frequently Asked Questions

-IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
+IMPORANT: Although we expect everything to work, this BETA release has not been fully tested in every situation.
 If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/moodle-theme_training/issues).

 ### Why does my course grid view look un-even?